jaraco/skeleton/index.md

 ## Packaging Conventions

-A pyproject.toml is included to enable PEP 517 and PEP 518 compatibility and declares the requirements necessary to build the project on Setuptools (a minimum version compatible with setup.cfg declarative config).
+A pyproject.toml is included and implements the following features:

+- Enable PEP 517 and PEP 518 to build the project on Setuptools.
-The setup.cfg file implements the following features:

-- Assumes universal wheel for release
-- Advertises the project's LICENSE file (MIT by default)
 - Reads the README.rst file into the long description
 - Some common Trove classifiers
 - Includes all packages discovered in the repo